evenmillz/evenmillz/README.md

 ### 🧠 [AEVEA](https://github.com/evenmillz/ai-system-project)
 *Memory Architecture & Ethical AI*
 Advanced AI system exploring autonomous decision-making, memory architecture, and the ethical frameworks that guide intelligent systems.
-Goes beyond development...it's research into consciousness, alignment, and purpose (This is in progress, and will be revealed to the public soon).
+This goes beyond development.
+It's research into consciousness, alignment, and purpose (This is in progress, and will be revealed to the public soon).

 ### ⚡ [E-Potheosis](https://github.com/evenmillz/e-potheosis)
 *Human-Machine Bond Exploration*